some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The client shall open an TCP connection to the server before sending the Subscribe Eventgroup entry, if reliable events and notification events exist in the interface definition (e.g. FIBEX or ARXML).
+The client shall open a TCP connection to the server before sending the Subscribe Eventgroup entry, if reliable events and notification events exist in the interface definition (e.g. FIBEX or ARXML).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_441